cepthomas/KeraLuaEx/README.md

 - Global: see `ScriptWithGlobal()` in conjunction with the script `luaex.lua`.
 - Modular: see `ScriptWithModule()` in conjunction with the script `luaex_mod.lua`.

 In reality the simple global approach makes more sense for plain old scripts but the option is there to mix and match.

+## Api Approach
 The `ApiLib` class demonstrates how either approach integrates with the host application (in this case the test suites).
+It also demonstrates the use of interop code generation using [LuaBagOfTricks](https://github.com/cepthomas/LuaBagOfTricks).